nbonacchi/ibllib/docs/04_reference.md

 *[KDH] it's on the to-do list, to be implemented as soon as someone wants it...*

-*[KDH] - if we are going to change the main function name to load_dataset, then we shouldn't even document the alias load on this page.
-But I don't really understand what is wrong with calling it load.
-Is it because if someone does `from ONE import *` it overwrites the existing load function?*

 Many neural data signals are time series, and synchronizing these signals is often challenging.
 ONE will provide a function to interpolate any required timeseries to an evenly or unevenly-sampled timescale of the user's choice.
 For example the command:
 ```python